 Choose silhouettes based on body type: Our body type relates to height and weight; slim individuals usually have a more linear body shape, while those with more flesh typically have a more curvy body shape.

 The silhouette of clothing can emphasize or balance body lines.
 For example, if someone with a fuller figure wants to appear slimmer, they can choose fitted styles, which are more effective than opting for loose styles in an attempt to conceal.
-Of course, there is an exception; some friends may have a fuller body but a relatively slim face and limbs, in which case a loose style with good drape can create a slimming effect.
+Of course, there is an exception: some friends may have a fuller body but appear slimmer in the face and limbs; in this case, a loose style with good drape can create a slimming effect.

-Therefore, even among individuals with the same body type, differences will arise due to individual variations.
+Therefore, even among individuals with the same body type, differences will exist due to individual variations.
 It is very important to try on clothes and feel the effect of what you are wearing.

-Consider comfort and freedom of movement: For daily activities, one can choose slightly loose clothing, but care should be taken that the shoulders are not too loose, as this can make one appear unenergetic, unless one has a bony, angular shoulder and a visually tall body type, which can create an ethereal effect.
+Consider comfort and freedom of movement: For daily activities, slightly loose clothing can be chosen, but care should be taken not to have overly loose shoulders, as this can make one appear unenergetic, unless one has a bony, angular shoulder and a visually tall body, which can create an ethereal feeling.

 3. Material selection